Illinois Compiled Statutes

 returns for their shares of the composite tax payments.
 This paragraph of

-subsection (f) applies to taxable years ending on or after December 31, 1987.
+subsection (f) applies to taxable years ending on or after December 31, 1987 and ending prior to December 31, 2014.

 For taxable years ending on or after December 31, 1999, the Department may,

-by regulation, also permit any persons transacting an insurance business
+by regulation, permit any persons transacting an insurance business

 organized under a Lloyds plan of operation to file composite returns reflecting